Philip J. Klass: Career

-Editor, Aviation Week and Space Technology
+Senior Avionics Editor, Aviation Week and Space Technology

 For ten years, Klass worked for General Electric as an engineer in aviation electronics.
 Dissatisfied with his job, in 1952 he moved to Washington, DC, and joined Aviation Week, which later became Aviation Week & Space Technology.
 He was a senior editor of Aviation Week & Space Technology for thirty-four years.

 Always striving to stay on the cutting edge, Klass published an "Exclusive Report on Counter Measures" in the November 18 and 25, 1957, editions of Aviation Week.
 This report was referred to the FBI for the "unauthorized disclosure of information classified 'Secret'".
 An investigation into the disclosure was dropped when the US Air Force told the FBI that the disclosed information could not be declassified for purposes of prosecution.

-Klass wrote some of the first articles on inertial guidance systems, infrared missile guidance, and microelectronics.
+Klass wrote some of the first articles on inertial guidance systems (1956), infrared missile guidance (1957), and microelectronics (1957).
+His book Secret Sentries in Space (1971) was one of the first books about spy-satellite technology.

-Declassified National Reconnaissance Office documents including a history of the Hexagon Project illustrate Klass's impact on the aerospace industry: His book Secret Sentries in Space (1971) was one of the first books about spy-satellite technology.
+Declassified National Reconnaissance Office documents including a history of the Hexagon Project illustrate Klass's impact on the aerospace industry: One of the magazines continually publishing articles on the progress of this nation's reconnaissance programs is AVIATION WEEK.
+Other publications have sporadically covered this area of government activity, but the most prolific writer on the subject has been AVIATION WEEK's Philip J. Klass.
+He did a thorough job in summarizing his knowledge of the United States reconnaissance program in a book titled Secret Sentries in Space.
+Although lacking in some details and slightly inaccurate in others, little is left to the imagination of our nation's adversaries.
 In 1973 Klass was named a fellow of the Institute of Electrical and Electronics Engineers.
 He also was a member of the American Association for the Advancement of Science, the now-defunct Aviation/Space Writers Association, the National Press Club, and the National Aviation Club.
 Asteroid 7277 (1983 RM2) was named "Klass" after him.
 He received the Lauren D. Lyman Award in 1989 from the Aviation/Space Writers Association for distinguished career-long achievements, and the Boeing Decade of Excellence Award for lifetime achievement in 1998 from the Royal Aeronautical Society.

 Retiring in 1986 as senior avionics editor of Aviation Week & Space Technology, he continued to contribute to the magazine for several more years.
+Upon his death, Aviation Week's "Tribute" in its next issue lamented, "The international aviation and aerospace journalism community last week lost a role model—a professional the likes of which we probably will never see again. ...
+He was the best at what he did and displayed an overwhelming responsibility to his readers, whom he held in such high regard."